TreyRubino/languages-and-compilers/cool-treewalk-interpreter/parser/README.md

 feeding them into OCamlyacc's parsing engine.
 On syntax errors, the parser reports the offending token and line number, then exits cleanly.
 Successfully parsed programs are serialized as `.cl-ast` files for later semantic analysis.

+## Testing
+Testing for The Parser involved structural manipulation of a COOL program to verify that syntactically correct were parsed correctly and that invalid programs were rejected with explicitly error messages.

 ## References